Caraway

 What the Science Says

-Research indicates that when taken at normal dosages, caraway supplementation poses no known side effects or health risks.
+Research indicates that when taken at usual dosages, caraway supplementation poses no known side effects or health risks.
+Its traditional uses are supported by some scientific studies, particularly regarding its digestive benefits.

 Side Effects and Cautions

-- High doses of volatile oil taken over extended periods may lead to potential kidney and liver damage.
+- High Doses: High doses of volatile oil taken over extended periods may lead to potential kidney and liver damage.
+It is essential to use caraway in moderation and consult a healthcare provider if considering high-dose supplementation.